Can a Root Canal Fail?

 Occasionally, teeth can have highly intricate passages that the doctor cannot access or find during a standard root canal.
 If any bacteria remains, even in inaccessible places inside the tooth, the root canal can fail.

-Other causes of root canal failure can happen after the procedure and include:
+Other common causes of root canal failure can happen after the procedure and include:

 Common Signs of a Failed Root Canal